CLB56/tips_and_tricks/vim.md

 : This is another definition of the second term.
 ~~~

 But the drawback is that to change the line, 2 blanck spaces are needed.

+I get sometimes yellow highlighting of the same word.
+For that i execute :
+:set nohl

 # If you plan to use the built-in plugin manager (not recommended in 2020)